 Pickleball is the fastest growing sport in Huron-KinLoss with Point Clark as the epicentre of membership and play.
-Dedicated Pickleball courts are needed at the Point Clark Community Centre the gazebo needs to be fixed am not sure it this comes under the authority of Huron Kinloss but I would like to see the Waterfront trail moved from Bruce Beach Rd up to Lake Range drive between the 8th and 10th Con.
-Rd is not suitable for extra traffic and no view of la Make the rail trail Multi use i would like to see improvements on the number of playground structures as well as structures for broader age ranges i believe that huron kinloss should develop open park space between consession 21 and lake range rather then develop a trail in the environmentally protected land
+Dedicated Pickleball courts are needed at the Point Clark Community Centre the gazebo needs to be fixe

+I am not sure it this comes under the authority of Huron Kinloss but I would like to see the Waterfront trail moved from Bruce Beach Rd up to Lake Range drive between the 8th and 10th Con.
+Rd is not suitable for extra traffic and no view of la i would like to see improvements on the number of playground structures as well as structures for broader age ranges i believe that huron kinloss should develop open park space between consession 21 and lake range rather then develop a trail in the environmentally protected land